tglosterjr/tglosterjr/README.md

 👋 Hi,

 My name is Ted.
 I’m a digital marketer, data analyst, and ux designer well versed in Excel, R, SQL, Tableau, Google Analytics, Adobe suite, Canva, Google and facebook Ads Manager, sales force, and figma.
-Im the founder of The Forigin Initiative where I help the youth develop skills within economic literacy.
+I am a well versed human being and I am the founder of The Forigin Initiative where I help the youth develop skills within economic literacy.
+My goal in life is to be an asset to humanity and future generations.

 • 🌱 I’m currently working on enhancing my experience and skills in ux design and data analytics in figma, R, and Adobe InDesign

 • 🧠 I’m looking to collaborate on team projects to enhance any company that is an asset to humanity.

 • 📫 How to reach me: LinkIn - www.linkedin.com/in/ted-gloster-jr-7a4b14191

 • 😄 Pronouns: He/Him

 <!---